scmosoeu/api-development-python/README.md

 Develop a REST API using python programming language

+The API is extracting market data from the [johannesburg market website](https://joburgmarket.co.za/jhbmarket/jhb-market/dailyprices.php?).

 Below are the example outputs for the following endpoints when requesting information about almonds.

 ```bash